List of tallest buildings in Surrey, British Columbia

 Surrey is the second most populous city in Metro Vancouver and the second most populous city in British Columbia.
 The city is home to seven buildings over 100 m tall, including those currently under construction or proposed.
 As of September 2019, the tallest building in the city is the 157.3 m tall 3 Civic Plaza.

 Surrey City Centre, the central residential and commercial district of Surrey, has become home to numerous high-rise buildings since the mid-2000s.
 The district contains the highest concentration of high-rise condominiums in Metro Vancouver south of the Fraser River.
 Due to massive population growth in Surrey and south of the Fraser River, Surrey City Centre is planned to be developed to become Metro Vancouver's second downtown core, with many office buildings and transit oriented development around the Expo line of the Skytrain that passes through.

 Tallest buildings

 This list ranks Surrey buildings that stand at least 60 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.

-Tallest buildings under construction
+Tallest under construction

 This list ranks Surrey high-rises that are currently under construction and stand at least 100 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.